DanLavine/willow/docs/services/willow/README.md

 	Now a runner on the Linux runner can run a general query to pull any of the Branches that are on the Linux runner:
 	```
+	# GET /v1/queues/git%20commits/channels/items
 	{
-	"AssociatedKeyValues": {
-	"KeyValuesSelection": {
+		"Selections": {
 			"KeyValues": {
-	  "os": {"Value": {"Type":13, "Data": "Linux"}, "ValueComparison": "="},
-	},
-	},
-	},

-	// TODO: one of the features I want is additional query parameters for channels to start with for example
-	// I.E. Last "branch_name" = "main" so attempt to chose the next value first as 'priority'
-	//
-	// But this is a lot of work that I need to figure out what makes sense.
-See the "general" todo docs
+				"os": {
+					"Value":{"Type": 13, "Data": "linux"},                     // specificaly look for any values with 'linux'
+					"Comparison": "=",                                         // only use values that match exactly
+					"TypeRestrictions": {"MinDataType": 13, "MaxDataType": 13} // ensure that when selecting keys, we don't select 'Any' saved in the DB
 				}
+			}
+		}
+	}
 	```
 	So in this case **Item** one or three can be dequeued because they both have the 'os' set to 'Linux'

-	If however we wanted to ensure that we pull the Windows builds (from the Limiter example these are also only the Main branch)
+	If however we wanted to ensure that we pull the main branch builds, we can add the desire key value
 	```
 	{
-	"AssociatedKeyValues": {
-	"KeyValuesSelection": {
+		"Selections": {
 			"KeyValues": {
-	  "os": {"Value": {"Type":13, "Data": "Windows"}, "ValueComparison": "="},
-	  "branch_name": {"Value": {"Type":13, "Data": "Main"}, "ValueComparison": "="},
+				"os": {
+					"Value":{"Type": 13, "Data": "linux"},                     // specificaly look for any values with 'linux'
+					"Comparison": "=",                                         // only use values that match exactly
+					"TypeRestrictions": {"MinDataType": 13, "MaxDataType": 13} // ensure that when selecting keys, we don't select 'Any' saved in the DB
 				},
-	},
-	},
+				"branch_name" {
+					"Value":{"Type": 13, "Data": "main"},
+					"Comparison": "=",
+					"TypeRestrictions": {"MinDataType": 13, "MaxDataType": 13}
+				}
+			}
+		}
 	}
 	```
 	Now in this case, the Consumer is also enforcing that the branch_name is for the Main brach.